lovetaneja/elasticsearch/README.md

   1. Following Technologies (with their latest versions) have been used to develop a microservice.

       i.
 Spring Boot: 2.1.3.RELEASE

       ii.
 Spring: 5.1.5.RELEASE

       iii.
 Elastic Search Library: 6.6.1

       iv.   httpcore: 4.4.11

       v.    httpclient: 4.5.7

       vi.
 Gson: 2.8.5

       vii.
 Hamcrest: 2.1

       viii. log4j2: 2.11.2

   2. Following are few things which have been taken into consideration while implementing this microservice.

       i.
 Versioning has been done for the API.

       ii.
-Excpetion handling has been done in a centralized place using Spring Controller Advice
+Excpetion handling has been done in a centralized place using Spring Controller Advice.

       iii.
 Java 8 features have been used in coding.
 E.g. lanbda, streams

       iv.
 Service layer has been written using Interface so that implementation can be changed without modifying most of the code.

       v.
 Junits have been written for positive and negative scenarios.

       vi.
 Logs have been written to external log files with rollover features.

+      vii.
+Validations have been done for the input data.

+      viii.
+Custom Error Code and Error messages have been implemented for failure scenarios.